SabrinaHuajy/Monthly-Expense-Calculator/README.md

 The table shows the total expenses for each category for each month, and the graph shows the breakdown of expenses for each category for each month.

-## Usage
-            For generating a professional README file
 ## License
             MIT
             MIT license covered by MIT